stephen-fox/grundy/README.md

 - Windows: `C:\ProgramData\.grundy` (note the leading period)

 #### 4. Tell grundy how your game launchers work
-Once you have located the main settings directory, we will need to edit `launchers.grundy.ini`.
+Once you have located the main settings directory, you will need to edit `launchers.grundy.ini`.
 You can open this file in a text editor (such as Notepad).
 Each section in this file will represent a launcher (i.e., a game emulator such as Dolphin).